 Teamwork, they say, impacts their care philosophy.
 “I don’t think we could have picked two other professions that exemplify selflessness and caring as much as nursing and social work,” Becky said.
 “That’s why I truly believe our patients get the best care.”

 Erin McConnell and Jennifer McConnell

 Erin McConnell, MD, and Jennifer McConnell are identical twins who joined Ohio State in 2012, two weeks apart.
-Jen is an oncology nurse at The James, working mostly with patients in thoracic oncology – lung cancer.
+Jen is an oncology nurse at the OSUCCC -- James, working mostly with patients in thoracic oncology – lung cancer.
 Erin is an internal medicine physician and pediatrician at Outpatient Care Lewis Center.
 Their older sisters also are twins and work in health care.

 “We want to help people,” Jen says.
 “We're interested in both the science of health and medicine, as well as the holistic approach to wellness and healing.”

 Work brings out the best in these two best friends, who say they’re efficient, conscientious and compassionate.

 “She’s definitely my moral guidepost," says Erin, who often asks herself, “What would Jenny do?” in challenging situations.